-Formed and led by farmers, the Global Farmer Network (GFN) is a non-profit advocacy organization dedicated to the support of global trade and increased access to innovative technology for farmers around the world.
+Formed and led by farmers, the Global Farmer Network (GFN) is a non-profit advocacy organization committed to inserting the farmers voice in the global dialogue regarding food and nutritional security.
+These farmer leaders are committed to increasing trade opportunities, access to innovative technology and a farmer’s freedom to operate.
 The Global Farmer Network Foundation was established to support this effort.

 Join us in our mission.
-Your donation to the Global Farmer Network Foundation will help us identify and engage more farmer voices who are speaking out in support of each other and these issues, working together to feed our families, our communities and the world.
-See a few of their personal stories below.
+Your investment in the Global Farmer Network Foundation will help us identify, engage and empower more farmer voices who are speaking out in support of each other and these issues, working together to feed our families, our communities and the world.

-Your donation to the GFN Foundation is tax deductible (in the U.S.).
-Please either select one of the four suggested amounts below, or type any other amount you prefer into the box below.
+Your donation to the GFN Foundation is tax deductible.
 Please contact us if you have any questions.